berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M07B Create and manage a call center order Lab.md

 5. In the User ID field, select the student user that you used to sign in to Commerce.

-1. Verify that the Admin user is displayed.
-The Admin user is linked to this call center channel and can successfully create a Retail order in this channel.
+1. Verify that the user is displayed.
+The user is linked to this call center channel and can successfully create a Retail order in this channel.